Molecular screening for Bordetella is used for the laboratory diagnosis of Bordetella pertussis infection, the whooping cough causative agent.

-- Catarrhal phase lasts 1-2 weeks, with mild cold symptoms.
+- The catarrhal phase lasts 1-2 weeks, with mild cold symptoms.

-- Paroxysmal phase lasts 2-3 weeks, with characteristic paroxysmal cough.
+- The paroxysmal phase lasts 2-3 weeks, with characteristic paroxysmal cough.

-- Discharge phase is the recovery phase, which can take several weeks.
+- The convalescent phase is the recovery phase, which can take several weeks.

 After the clinical manifestation of pertussis, acquired natural immunity is acquired which is long-lasting but not permanent.
 In the case of reinfection, the disease is very mild.
 In most countries, active vaccination is recommended, which results in protection for three to twelve years.
 Immunization is usually combined with vaccines for diphtheria and tetanus.